When Is The Best Time of Day To Take Vitamins For Kids?

 Many healthcare providers recommend making the most of vitamins by giving them to your kids in the morning.
 Metabolism and digestion peak during the Amours, so the body can most efficiently process and use the nutrients absorbed in the morning compared to sleeping at night.
 Generally, multivitamins should be taken with your child's morning meal.

 B vitamins promote energy, so it makes sense for your kids to get the boost from B first.
-In addition, some types of B vitamins, particularly B6, can impact sleep when taken before bed.
+In addition, some B vitamins, particularly B6, can impact sleep when taken before bed.
 They stimulate metabolism, which kicks the body into gear when it should be slowing down.
 Some small studies show that Vitamin C could have a similar effect.
-Vitamins B and C also benefit from being taken on an empty stomach, so timing these supplements before breakfast makes sense.
+Vitamins B and C also benefit from being taken on an empty stomach, so taking them before breakfast makes sense.

-Specific vitamins should be taken with meals so your body can optimize absorption, especially vitamin D as well as A, E, and K. If your little one takes iron, magnesium, or calcium supplements, giving them it with meals can reduce the chances of a tummy ache.
+Specific vitamins should be taken with baby meals to optimize absorption, especially vitamin D, as well as A, E, and K. If your little one takes iron, magnesium, or calcium supplements, giving them to them with meals can reduce the chances of a tummy ache.

-Ideally, consume about a teaspoon of healthy fat such as avocado when you take these vitamins and minerals.
+Ideally, have them consume about a teaspoon of healthy fat, such as avocado, with these vitamins and minerals.
 With iron, give your child a glass of orange juice or some grapefruit to get the necessary vitamin C for absorption.

 Some vitamins can cause side effects if taken with certain medications, so the Food and Drug Administration recommends caution with nutritional supplements when your baby takes over-the-counter or prescription drugs.
 For example, vitamin E supplements can be dangerous if your baby has a clotting disorder that requires blood thinners.